dswinton/disk-shelf-tool/README.md

-#TODO:
+#Todo:
-This project is not actively developed by me, so over to you Open Source Community...
+This project is not actively  being developed by me, so over to you Open Source Community...
 - Display vendor / SAS enclosure number information for the shelves to make them easier to identify
 - List size / vendor and/or partition information next to each disk

 #Credits:
-Written by David Swinton
+Written by David Swinton.

-No external libraries used, but the heavy listing is done by Linux, PHP and the sdparm package.
+No external libraries used, but the heavy lifting is done by Linux, PHP and the sdparm package.